Azure-Samples/cosmosdb-dotnet-create-documentdb-and-configure-firewall/README.md

 - services: Cosmos-DB
 - platforms: dotnet
 description: "Azure CosmosDB sample."
+urlFragment: create-document-db-high-availability
+name: "Create a DocumentDB, configure it for high availability and create a firewall"
 ---

 # Create a DocumentDB, configure it for high availability and create a firewall by limiting access to DocumentDB from an approved set of IP addresses using C# #